 Moral sensitivity

-The sampling tools included the Moral Sensitivity Questionnaire developed by Lutzen in Sweden in 1994 and amended in 1997 and 2003.
-In Iran, this questionnaire has been used by Abbaszadeh et al. and its reliability and validity have been confirmed.
+The sampling tools included Moral Sensitivity Questionnaire developed by Lutzen in Sweden in 1994 and amended in 1997 and 2003.

 The Moral Sensitivity Questionnaire in Iran has been translated into Persian and adapted to Iranian culture.
 Its validity and reliability have been measured in Iranian studies by Abbas Zadeh et al.(17), Karimi Noghondar et al.(18) Cronbach's alpha coefficient of this questionnaire has been reported in Iranian studies as α = 0.7.

-The reliability of the questionnaire was reported by Karimi Naghandar et al. α= 0/7.The questionnaire consists of two parts.
+.The questionnaire consists of two parts.
 The first part is demographic information and the second part has 25 questions that measure the degree of moral sensitivity.
-The questionnaire uses a 5-point Likert scale of total agreement (4) to totally opposed (zero).
+The questionnaire uses a 5-point Likert scale from complete opposition (zero) to complete agreement (4) ).
 The highest score possible is 100 and the lowest possible score is zero.
 A total score of 0 to 50 denotes low moral sensitivity, 51 to 75 denotes moderate moral sensitivity and 76 to 100 denotes high moral sensitivity.
-The questionnaire has six dimensions for patient autonomy (questions 10, 12 and 13), awareness of how to communicate with the patient (questions 1, 2, 3, 4 and 17), professional knowledge (questions 16 and 24), experiencing problems and moral conflict (questions 9, 11 and 15), applying moral concepts to ethical decisions (questions 6, 8, 14, 20) and honesty and goodwill (questions 5, 7, 19, 21, 22, 23, and 25) (19)
+The questionnaire has six dimensions for patient autonomy (questions 10, 12 and 13), awareness of how to communicate with the patient (questions 1, 2, 3, 4 and 17), professional knowledge (questions 16 and 24), experiencing problems and moral conflict (questions 9, 11 and 15), applying moral concepts to ethical decisions (questions 6, 8, 14, 20) and honesty (19)as well as goodwill (questions 5, 7, 19, 21, 22, 23, and 25) (19)

 Measurement of satisfaction students of ethics games

-Because the teaching of professional ethics in the form of a game is new, in order to receive feedback from the students, a checklist was provided about the teaching methods of the authors.
-This consisted of 17 checklist questionnaires that assess satisfaction with the 10 games played over the course of 16 sessions.
+Since teaching of professional ethics in the form of a games is a new concept, a checklist was provided on the teaching methods of the authors in order to receive feedback from the students.
+This consisted of 17 checklist questionnaires that can assess satisfaction with the 10 games played over the course of 16 sessions.
 The questions are scored using a 5-part Likert scale of very dissatisfied (1), dissatisfied (2), neither satisfied nor dissatisfied (3), satisfied (4) and very satisfied (5).
 A checklist was also developed to measure student satisfaction with the content taught in each session using a Likert score.
-The validity of this checklist was confirmed by faculty members.
+The validity of it was confirmed by faculty members.

 Intervention

-It was initially explained to the students how nursing ethics would be taught so that they could participate in the teaching process.
-Next, 30 nursing students participated in this study consisted of 14 (53/3%) women and 16 (46%) men which were divided into 7 groups (3 male and 4 female).
-The nursing ethics session were held once a week for 17 weeks in 90-minute sessions.
+It was initially explained to the students that how nursing ethics would be taught so that they could participate in the teaching process.
+Next, 30 nursing students participated in this study which was consisted of 14 (53.3%) women and 16 (46%) men which were divided into 7 groups (3 males and 4 females).
+The nursing ethics session were held once a week for 17 weeks, 90-minutes each.
 The ethics training program selected for each session was in line with the new curriculum of nursing approved by the Ministry of Health and Medical Education of Iran in 2013 (Table 1).
 This program earns educational credits.
-The contents of each session were prepared by the teacher in PowerPoint and sent to the students by social media mobile to study before class.
+Using mobile technology, the contents of each session were prepared by the teacher in PowerPoint and sent to the students to be studied before the beginning of the classes.

 If the students needed to review previously taught content during the game, they could refer to the educational content on their mobile device.